pkmn/ps/mods/README.md

 - `gen7letsgo`: A mod on top of Generation 7 which implements Let's Go Pikachu and Let's Go Eevee
 - `gen8dlc1`: A mod on top of Generation 8 which contains data from just Pokémon Sword and Shield and the Isle of Armor DLC (ie. Generation 8 **without** the data from the Crown Tundra DLC)
-- `gen8bdsp`: A mod on top of Generation 8 which implements Brilliant Diamond and Shining Pearl
 - `gen9dlc1`: A mod on top of Generation 9 which contains data from just Pokémon Scarlet and Violet (ie. Generation 9 **without** the data from the Teal Mask or the Indigo Disk DLC)
 - `gen9dlc1`: A mod on top of Generation 9 which contains data from just Pokémon Scarlet and Violet